 a museum, a library, the seashore, a basketball court, have fun

 and refresh yourself as necessary, but stay way away from the

 maw.
 I mean, mall.

-there.
+time sink there.
 Plus, the polish is toxic and it flakes.
-(Nobody notices
+(Nobody

-or cares about your fingernails anyway except manicurists, I
+notices or cares about your fingernails anyway except manicurists,

 they aren't getting much writing done.)

 Quit following the stock market on a daily basis.
 This is a tick-like habit that achieves